mohamed-m-ali/resume.md-1/resume.md

 ## Awards
 ### SPOT Award from American University in Cairo, September 2019
 ### SPOT Award from American University in Cairo, October 2020
+### SPOT Award from American University in Cairo, October 2021